oracle-livelabs/developer/visual-builder/studio/extend-apps/create-extn/create-extn.md

 In this lab, you will:

 * Access VB Studio from your Oracle Cloud Application environment
+* (Optional) Create a project with an Oracle Cloud Apps environment
 * Create an extension (also considered a workspace) for your Oracle Cloud App

 ### Prerequisites